NET WORTH: $2.7 billion

 SOURCE OF WEALTH: GoDaddy

 FUNDING AREAS: Phoenix Community, Education, Veterans, Medical, Poverty, Emergency Relief

 OVERVIEW: Through his company's charitable arm, GoDaddy Cares, Bob Parsons has donated millions of dollars to animal welfare and children's and women's charities.
-Parsons and his wife Renee also established the Bob and Renee Parsons Foundation in 2011, which has awarded over $133 million.
+Bob and Renee Parsons established the Bob and Renee Parsons Foundation in 2011, which has awarded over $133 million.

 BACKGROUND: After high school, Bob Parsons enlisted in the Marine Corps, and was injured during a tour of duty in Vietnam.
 After the military, Parsons enrolled in the University of Baltimore and studied accounting.
 He taught himself programming, eventually starting a software company that sold home accounting tools.
 Parsons Technology was eventually sold to Intuit for $64 million.
 Three years later, Parsons founded internet domain registrar and Web hosting company GoDaddy, where he served as executive chairman before stepping down in the summer of 2014.

 VETERANS: Parsons served as a Marine in the Vietnam War, and was wounded in combat, receiving a Purple Heart, Gallantry Cross, and Combat Action Ribbon.
 So it is no wonder that he is a major supporter of veterans' organizations, and in particular, the Semper Fi Fund.
 University of Baltimore is home to the Bob Parsons Veterans Center.

 MEDICAL: The Bob and Renee Parsons Foundation seeks to increase access to medical care to those who are underserved.
 The foundation has funded medical clinics for the homeless, dental clinics for the uninsured and undocumented, and wellness centers for those with HIV/AIDS.
 Grantees have included AZ Burn Foundation, Hope for Haiti, and Southwest Center for HIV/AIDS.